Dr Jo Stapledon drew a sharp breath as the rocket’s engines lit. The rocket lifted Jo into the air.

 The rocket’s acceleration slackened slightly as its main engines throttled back.
-Another voice chime sounded: “Max Q”.
+A voice chimed, “Max Q”.

 Seconds later, with no announcement, the rocket’s acceleration reintensified.

-After six minutes, the booster hot staged from the passenger stage, and turned back for Melbourne under automatic control.
-At the same time, the passenger shuttle’s engines ignited, and Jo was pressed back into the seat again.
+Now, high in Earth’s atmosphere, Jo felt a brief thump as the shuttle’s launch booster hot staged away from Jo’s passenger stage.
+The booster fired turning thrusters and headed back for Melbourne under automatic control.
+The secondary booster’s engines ignited, and Jo was pressed back into the seat again.

-The distant horizon was glowing red, then orange.
+To the east, the distant horizon glowed a dull red.
 Voice chime: “Crossing the terminator.
 Sunrise in ten seconds.”
 The spacecraft’s camera stopped down as the Sun rose, a dazzling white, over the limb of the Earth.

-The Southern Pacific Ocean now dominated Jo’s view of Earth, with no land in sight.
-The part of the world’s ocean furthest from human habitation.
+The Southern Pacific Ocean now dominated Jo’s view, with no land in sight, a planet filled with ocean.

-Jo’s Texas contact, Captain MaryLiz Bender, had told Jo the rocket would pass over the part of the Pacific Ocean called the “Tomb of the Satellites”.
-Because of its remoteness from land, this was the safest place on all the Earth to dump space trash.
-I hope I don’t wind up there, Jo thought, as the endless expanse of ocean scrolled by.
+Jo knew the rocket would pass over a part of the Pacific Ocean called the “Tomb of the Satellites”, so called, because its remoteness from land.
+This was the safest place on all the Earth to dump space trash.
+I hope I don’t wind up there, Jo thought, as the glittering water surface scrolled by.

 Another chime.
-“EDL.
+“Entry, Descent, and Landing.
 Weightlessness is ending.
 Prepare for gravity.”
 Real steel shutters shut over the shuttle’s viewport.
 Cold jets fired with an all-but-inaudible hiss.
 The shuttle changed its orientation.
+Through a change in cabin pressure, Jo could hear a commercial voice: “Last chance to shop our values, before COMS blackout!
+Save NOW!”

 The main display showed the horizon, a crosshair indicating the point towards which the shuttle was hurtling.
 What Jo thought to be first sight of land turned out to just be the haze of the thicker part of the atmosphere, seen edge-on.
 A storm front off the coast of Chile.
 Jo strained to catch sight of the Americas.
 There!
 (The computer locked focus.)
 North America?